swarkist/Mixology-App/replit.md

 # Mixology Web Application

 ## Overview
-This is a full-stack web application for cocktail recipes and mixology, featuring a React frontend, Express.js backend, and PostgreSQL database with Drizzle ORM.
+This is a full-stack web application for cocktail recipes and mixology, featuring a React frontend, Express.js backend, and Firebase Firestore database.
 The application provides comprehensive features for browsing, searching, and managing cocktail recipes and ingredients, including detailed recipe pages, ingredient filtering, and a "My Bar" functionality for personalizing ingredient tracking.
-The project aims to provide a modern, accessible, and user-friendly platform for mixology enthusiasts.
+The project features enterprise-grade security, AI-powered recipe importing, photo OCR capabilities, and comprehensive authentication with role-based access control.
+The platform serves mixology enthusiasts with a modern, accessible, and secure user experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.